Image-X-Institute/IntERAct/README.md

      - A phantom

   * Software
-     - Microsoft Visual Studio 2019 with .NET desktop development workload
+     - Microsoft Visual Studio 2019 with .NET framework 4.5 (tested).
+May work on other versions too.
      - Winforms

   * Third-party libraries (located in `External Libraries/`)